DaLuSt/3DShape_calculation/README.md

 ## Future plans
 * * *
 ### Shapes to be added in the future
-- Sector area & volume
+- Sector volume
-- Ellipse area & volume
+- Ellipse volume
-- Trapezoid area & volume
+- Trapezoid volume
 - Area of a parallelogram & volume
 - Area of a rhombus & volume
 - Area of a kite & volume